 Snails aren’t just cute (or creepy) garden pests.
 They make secretions that have been used for skin care for centuries.
-Snail skincare has been gaining popularity for years, but when looking for snail products, you should see past the primary ingredient.
-Some snail skincare is better than others, ranging from the types of snails used, the types of secretions and even the mode in which it is harvested.
+Snail skincare has been gaining popularity for years, but when looking for snail excretion products, you should see past the primary ingredient.
+Some skincare options are better than others, ranging from the types of snails used, the types of secretions and even the mode in which it is harvested.

 Snails have been used for their healing and moisturizing properties for centuries, starting with the ancient Greeks.
 Hippocrates reportedly prescribed crushed snail and sour milk to clear up skin inflammation.
 In the 1980s Chilean snail farmers, who raised the delicacies to be served by French chefs, said they found their hands were softer when they came in contact with snail mucus.